-- condoms – a barrier form of contraception that stops sperm reaching and fertilising an egg
+- condoms – a barrier form of contraception that stops sperm from reaching and fertilising an egg

-- vasectomy – a minor surgical procedure that stops sperm being ejaculated from the penis during sex (it is usually permanent)
+- vasectomy – a minor, usually permanent, surgical procedure that stops sperm from reaching the semen ejaculated from the penis

-Some men use withdrawal to try to prevent pregnancy, when they pull their penis out of their partner's vagina before ejaculating.
-However, this is not a recommended method of contraception.
-Sperm can be released from the penis before ejaculation.
+Some men use the withdrawal method, of pulling their penis out of their partner's vagina before ejaculating, to prevent pregnancy.
+However, this is not recommended, as sperm can be released before ejaculation.

 Researchers are optimistic that a safe, effective and reversible method of male contraception will eventually become a reality, although this is still several years away.